 Trade-marks may or may not be registered; this process is not mandatory.
 However, when trade-marks, corporate names or labels are registered, the registration does not prevent the CFIA from enforcing legislation under its jurisdiction when the trade-mark violates any relevant provisions.

 For more information on trade-marks or other types of intellectual property, refer to the Canadian Intellectual Property Office.

-The use of trade-marks in labelling and advertising food sold in Canada must comply with applicable federal food legislation, including the Food and Drugs Act (FDA) and Consumer Packaging and Labelling Act (CPLA).
+The use of trade-marks in labelling and advertising food sold in Canada must comply with applicable federal food legislation, including the Food and Drugs Act (FDA) and the Safe Food for Canadians Act (SFCA).

 Trade-marks are often used on food products as claims relating to: